vineeth-0509/Docker_Image/README.md

 dist
 and all the things that we do not want to copy over to the docker file, add into the .dockerignore file

--> command is docker build -t backend.
+-> command is docker build -t backend .

 //-t is the tag name that we want to give to it, we can name it according to the type of application we are creating.